One of the biggest questions on anyone’s lips when looking for a VPN is one of safety—Is NordVPN safe? How can I be sure?

 Obfuscated Servers—these servers are specially designed to be used in a country with heavy censorship—e.g. such as China where VPNs are blocked—so that full and free internet access can be gained by users living under strict authoritarian regimes.

-DNS Leak Protection—one thing that can kill our would-be positive opinion about any VPN service is DNS leaking, a security flaw that allows DNS requests to be revealed to your ISP and other third parties.
-NordVPN automatically protects against this and we have never come across it happening in all our time using their service daily.
+IP/DNS Leak Protection—one thing that can kill our would-be positive opinion about any VPN service is leaks of any kind.
+Both IP leaks and DNS leaks are security flaws that could potentially bring you harm.
+IP leaks would reveal your location and DNS leaks allows DNS requests to be revealed to your ISP and other third parties.
+NordVPN automatically protects against this and we have never come across leaks of any kind in all our time using their service daily.
+It definitely helped to keep the kill switch on at all times.

 Terms, Policies, and Other Official Documents